Cleeng/cleeng-api-tutorials/01_Protect_your_content.md

 ##1.
 What is Cleeng PHP SDK ?

 Cleeng SDK for PHP developers provides a rich set of server-side functionality for accessing Cleeng server-side API calls.
 Using it you can easily integrate your website with out platform.
+For more information go to [PHP SDK](/PHP_SDK) section.

 ##2.
 Protect your content.